 Next, the water is filtered where a majority of the remaining particles are removed.
 Additional chemical treatment happens next.
 Fluoride is added to help prevent tooth decay, sodium hydroxide (caustic) is added to increase pH, phosphate is added for corrosion control and chlorine and ammonia are added to form chloramines, which function as the secondary disinfection in the distribution system.

-Finished water is then pumped into two, three-million-gallon ground storage tanks and into the distribution system, which includes our customers' homes and businesses as well as two elevated tanks.
+Finished water is then pumped into three, 3,000,000-gallon ground storage tanks and into the distribution system, which includes two elevated tanks as well as our customers' homes and businesses.